absoroute-io/android-demo-app/README.md

 * `lifecycleOwner` - a reference to a `LifecycleOwner`.
 Typically this is the Activity or anything that implements the Android's `LifecycleOwner` interface.
 The camera operation will be bound to the life cycle of this object.
 * `callback` - an implementation of the `FaceRecognizer.FaceRecognizerCallback` interface, whose `onRecognizeFaces()` will be called when a face is detected and recognized in the video.

+### Face registration

+There are APIs to perform CRUD operations on registered faces as follows.

+* ```public synchronized Task<String> registerFace(final List<Bitmap> images)``` takes a list of Bitmap images, each containing one and only one face of the person you want to register.
+The images must be correctly rotated to align with the current display orientation.
+The registration can take several seconds.
+If you'd like to be notified on the result, you can add listeners to the returned task.
+If the registration is successful, a unique face ID is given and returned with the task.
+There is no requirement on minimum number of images you have to use to register a person.
+However we recommend using at least 5 images, each depicting the face of the same person from slightly different angles with no digital beauty filter applied.
+Try to use as natural images of the person as much as possible so face recognition is more accurate under real-life operating condition.

+* ```public synchronized List<String> getRegisteredFaceIds()``` returns a list of all registered face IDs.

+* ```public synchronized void deleteRegisteredFace(final String id)``` deletes the registered face with the given face ID.

+### Handling of callback

+### Stopping the FaceRecognizer